Rajani1-tech/Automatic-Brain-Tumor-Segmentation-from-MRI-Images-using-U-Net/README.md

 Brain tumor segmentation from MRI is a critical yet time-consuming clinical task, prone to significant inter-observer variability.
 This project presents a fully automated pipeline that performs **pixel-level multiclass segmentation** of three clinically meaningful tumor subregions — Necrotic Core/Non-Enhancing Tumor (NCR/NET), Peritumoral Edema, and Enhancing Tumor (ET) — followed by tumor severity classification and LGG/HGG grade prediction, all from four-modality MRI input.

-A 2D Attention U-Net trained on BraTS 2021 achieves **Mean Dice 0.828** and **ET Dice 0.860**, surpassing published 3D architectures at significantly lower computational cost.
+A 2D Attention U-Net trained on BraTS 2021 achieves **Mean Dice 0.828** and **ET Dice 0.860**.
 A critical data pipeline bug discovered during development — where naive alphabetical file slicing excluded T1CE from all training batches — is thoroughly documented.
 Fixing it improved ET Dice from **0.000 to 0.860** without any architectural changes, demonstrating that rigorous data engineering can matter more than model sophistication.

 ---